abraunegg/onedrive/README.md

                      --syncdir Set the directory used to sync the files that are synced --synchronize Perform a synchronization
-                 --upload-only Only upload to OneDrive, do not sync changes from OneDrive locally -v                   --verbose Print more details, useful for debugging --version Print the version and exit -h                      --help This help information.
+                 --upload-only Only upload to OneDrive, do not sync changes from OneDrive locally -v                   --verbose Print more details, useful for debugging (repeat for extra debugging) --version Print the version and exit -h                      --help This help information.
 ```